 Beginning in 1985, the company embarked on an acquisition program.
 There are now a total of 15 Big C Lumber retail lumberyards.
 In addition to the original lumberyards in Roseland, Indiana, and Three Oaks, Michigan, there are eight other Indiana locations: Granger, Mishawaka, Elkhart, Cromwell, Laporte, Shipshewana, Kendallville, and Fort Wayne.
 We have four other locations in Michigan: Eau Claire, Schoolcraft, Coloma, and Adrian.
 In February of 2012, we opened our first Ohio lumber yard in the town of Edgerton.
 Big C Lumber also operates three manufacturing facilities; a Structural Building Components Facility which designs and manufactures floor trusses, wall panels, and roof trusses; a full-service Custom Millwork & Cabinet Shop, and a Window & Door Facility.
 The Granger facility, which houses the administrative offices, focuses on professional contractors but also welcomes do-it-yourselfers.
 This operation also serves as a distribution center for the other lumber yards.

-Present management includes Roger Foley, Chairman Emeritus, Bill Wallace, President & CEO, Bridget Brady, Chief Financial Officer, Nick Brady, Executive Vice President, Mike Senesac, Vice President of Manufacturing and Installed Sales, Bill Kuminecz, Vice President of Purchasing, Ben Chambers, Eastern Area Manager, and Scott Foley, Western Area Manager.
+Present management includes Roger Foley, Chairman Emeritus, Bill Wallace, President & CEO, Bridget Brady, CFO & Co-Chairman, Nick Brady, Co-Chairman, Mike Senesac, Vice President of Manufacturing and Installed Sales, Bill Kuminecz, Vice President of Purchasing, Ben Chambers, Eastern Area Manager, and Scott Foley, Western Area Manager.

 Free Delivery & Placement